 - Welfare teacher: A regular teacher who is also responsible for the health and wellbeing of students, promoting personal and social development and fostering positive attitudes.

 - AOD: Alcohol and drugs.
 Learn more about alcohol here.

 - Boundaries: personal boundaries are the physical, emotional and mental limits we establish to protect our emotional wellbeing.

 - Consequence: An action or outcome that will take place should rules or boundaries be broken.
 Learn more about risk taking and consequences here.

 - Cyberbullying: Harassment and intimidation that happens online.
 Learn more about cyberbullying here.

 - Domestic violence: Physical, emotional and/or economic violence and aggression within family or intimate partner relationships.
 Learn more about how to deal with violence in the home here.

 - LGBTQI: A catch-all term for people who identify as Lesbian, Gay, Bisexual, Transgender, Queer, Intersex.
-Learn more about gender and sexuality here.
+Learn more about sexuality here.

 - Self-talk: This is your inner voice and can be positive or negative ie. “I look great today.” or “Nobody cares about me.”

 - Sexting: When someone shares explicit texts, images or videos on the internet or their mobile.
 Learn more about how to approach sexual behaviour online with your teenager here.